navattic.identify({ email: user.email })

 It’s also incredibly helpful to specify what is out of scope.
 Clearly stating what you don’t need prevents misunderstandings and helps vendors create more accurate cost estimates and timelines.
 Use bullet points or a numbered list to make the requirements easy to scan and digest.
 A well-defined scope is your best defense against scope creep and ensures that both you and your future partner are on the same page from day one.

-Explain Your Evaluation Process
+Share Your Evaluation Criteria and Process

 Transparency is your best friend here.
 Let vendors know exactly how you plan to evaluate their proposals.
 What criteria will you use to make your decision, and which ones are most important?
 Sharing your evaluation criteria helps vendors focus their proposals on what matters most to you.